schoewu/DSF-DCBP/README.md

 Material for the course Data Science Fundamentals for Chemists and Biochemists at the University of Bern.

 Third edition spring term 2024, S. Haug

+Notebook 16 was added at a later point.